IshanArdithya/TheOuterClove/README.md

 - **Reservations**: Users can reserve tables directly through the website.
 - **Contact & Feedback**: A contact form for inquiries and feedback, allowing direct communication with users.
 - **Admin Panel**: Separate dashboards for **Admin**, **Manager**, and **Staff** roles, offering various permissions and management capabilities:
-  - **Reservation Management**: Admins and managers can accept, decline, and view reservations.
+  - **Reservation Management**: Accept, decline, and view reservations.
   - **Product Management**: Add, delete, and view products in the menu.
   - **Inquiries & Feedback**: View and respond to user inquiries and feedback.
   - **Staff Management**: Add and delete staff members, as well as assign or update roles and statuses.
 - **Payment Gateway Integration**: PayPal integration for secure transactions.

----

 ## Getting Started